December 22, 2024

 This former Louisiana Tech back has the NFL Draft and fantasy worlds scrambling for more info.
-Perhaps interest was originally piqued by the NCAA all-time rushing touchdown leader chase that Dixon had with Navy quarterback Keenan Reynolds?
+Perhaps interest was originally piqued by the NCAA all-time rushing touchdown leader chase kdixonthat Dixon had with Navy quarterback Keenan Reynolds?
 However, there is more to the story than his 72 trips to the end zone.
 I reviewed his games against Western Kentucky, Arkansas State, Illinois (2014), Oklahoma (2014), Marshall (2014), and his Senior Bowl game along with televised practices to get a better idea of his skill set.

 RB-Kenneth Dixon, Louisiana Tech 5′ 10″ 215 lbs.
 Cons: The Louisiana Tech program did not always play the toughest of competition which questions how much of his scoring acumen really transfers to his NFL future.
 The runner seemed to score in bunches, which included a four touchdown effort against Middle Tennessee and a six touchdown effort versus North Texas in his senior year.
 When he is running with the ball, he likes to give up a “dead leg” trying to get defenders focus their attention there, then changes direction with his hips and other leg.
 This worked well in college, but would be very transparent as a professional.
 His pass protection is a work in progress as he shows good effort, but does not always set his feet and anchor for contact.